omarjarba1/twitter-clone/README.md

 # twitter-clone
-the username and password of profile page is any letter or digit
+the username and password of login page is any letter or digit